wuryantoAji/cits5505GroupProject/README.md

 - All Puzzle Page ->  a page that shows all of the available puzzle in the database
 - Create Wordle Puzzle Page -> a page where user can submit their own wordle puzzle for other people to solve
 - Play Wordle Puzzle Page -> a page where user can play a wordle puzzle from the database

+### Phase 2
+- Profile Page -> a page that shows a list of puzzle that a certain user has created, a list of puzzle that user has solved and the user total score
+- Leadboard Page -> a page that shows a list of top 5 score earner

 ## Feature List
 ### Phase 1